modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 ## Usage Github Action

-There is a Github action available for it.
-You can find it in the marketplace at https://github.com/marketplace/actions/check-html-links-action.
+[Julien](https://twitter.com/jlengrand) created a Github action available for the tool, so you can easily plug it in your existing CI.
+You can find it [on the GitHub Marketplace](https://github.com/marketplace/actions/check-html-links-action).

-Here is a complete Example workflow that will check the result of the folder `_site` in the root of your repository on each push:
+Here is a complete example workflow that will check the result of the folder `_site` in the root of your repository on each push:

 ```yml
 on: [push]